AmanoTeam/Pino/README.md

 Changing the build workflow further (i.e., Gradle, CMake, ndk-build) is usually not required unless your project relies on features that are not available on GCC (e.g., using Clang-specific compiler/linker flags or features), which might cause build errors.

+#### Limitations

+- Static linking of binaries not implemented
+  - Static linking is not yet implemented for the Clang wrapper.
+Any NDK library you link with will use the shared library

 ## Releases